Pool Construction Process

 Layout

-Once we receive your building permit back from the municipality, we come out and layout your pool according to our plans.
-You will be able to see the actual size of the pool "footprint" in the proposed site area.
-Once you approve of the layout we are ready to begin excavation.
+Once we receive your building permit back from the appropriate municipality, we come out and layout your pool according to the plans discussed during consultation and design.
+You will be able to see the actual size of the pool “footprint” in the proposed site area.
+Once you approve of the layout of your pool, we are ready to begin excavation.

 Excavation

-Once the layout is complete, we bring in the heavy equipment and start to excavate the hole that will resemble the finished product.
-At this point we also set form boards and set the pool elevation.
-We keep the mess to a minimum throughout the excavation process.
+Once the layout for your new pool is complete, we bring in the heavy equipment and start to excavate the hole that will resemble the finished product.
+At this point, our Arizona pool building and spa addition contractors also set form boards and set the pool elevation.
+Keeping you in mind, we keep the mess to a minimum throughout the excavation process.

 Plumbing